Gothic-Modding-Community/gmc/docs/zengin/scripts/extenders/ikarus/functions/ini_access.md

 **Return value**

-The function retrurns `TRUE` if option in a section exist `FALSE` is returned otherwise.
+The function returns `TRUE` if option in a section exist `FALSE` is returned otherwise.

 ### `MEM_ModOptExists`
 Checks whether an option exists in loaded mod ini file